 Upper Canada Cranberries

-The only cranberry bog in Eastern Ontario.
+The only cranberry producers in Eastern Ontario.
 Cranberries are loaded with a number of essential nutrients – Vitamin C, Beta-Carotene, Flavonoids and more!

 Do you have a favourite cranberry recipe that you would like to share?
-Send it to recipes@uc-cranberries.com
+Kindly CLICK HERE, enter your name and email address, then paste your recipe in the "Comments" area.

 Basic Whole Cranberry Sauce